 - Apply fungicide or neem oil for organic solutions

-- See our disease guide for detailed treatments
+- See our complete disease guide for detailed treatments

 - Identify the pest (check leaf undersides)